 Following the City of New York's announcement of its plan to close the jails on Rikers Island, the City worked with City Council to engage community stakeholders on the plan and to solicit ideas for investments in community safety.
-In October 2019, this process resulted in a number of Points of Agreement (POA).1 The POA guided the City to fund several initiatives to enhance community safety and re-envision justice.
+In October 2019, this process resulted in a number of Points of Agreement (POA).
+The POA guided the City to fund several initiatives to enhance community safety and re-envision justice.
 One of those initiatives was to increase funding for community-based restorative justice programming for programs that are both affiliated with the criminal legal system and those that operate independently in the community.

-To prepare for this investment, the Mayor's Office of Criminal Justice (MOCJ) and the Restorative Justice Initiative (RJI), convened a 22-person Advisory Committee, most of whom were engaged in restorative practice or brought other expertise in funding, grantmaking, and program design.
+To prepare for this investment, the Mayor's Office of Criminal Justice (MOCJ) and the Restorative Justice Initiative (RJI), convened a twenty-two person Advisory Committee, most of whom were engaged in restorative practice or brought other expertise in funding, grantmaking, and program design.
 The Advisory Committee recommended focusing investments on small and grassroots organizations that have historically faced barriers in access to public funding.
 The committee's full set of recommendations can be found here.

-MOCJ is engaging the Institute for State & Local Governance at the City University of New York (CUNY ISLG) to manage this solicitation and to oversee and support grantees selected for this program.
+MOCJ is engaging the CUNY Institute for State and Local Governance (ISLG) to manage this solicitation and to oversee and support grantees selected for this program.